Recovering deleted-binary evidence from Amcache

 time.sleep(15)

-For files larger than 31 MiB, remember that Amcache's hash is a prefix hash, not a whole-file hash — see Amcache FileId explained for the nuance.
+For files larger than 31 MiB, remember Amcache's hash is a prefix hash, not a whole-file hash.
+See Amcache FileId explained.

-For each confirmed-bad deleted binary, take its KeyLastWriteTimestamp ± 1 hour and pull from that window:
+For each confirmed-bad deleted binary, take KeyLastWriteTimestamp ± 1 hour and pull from that window:

-• All other Amcache rows (driver + device + other files inventoried in the same window — often the rest of the attacker's toolkit).
+• All other Amcache rows (drivers, devices, other files inventoried in the same window - often the rest of the toolkit).

 Anti-forensics countermeasures#

-A few specific techniques attackers use to hide binaries from Amcache, and how to detect them:
+A few specific attacker techniques and how to detect them.

 Drop and delete within an appraiser cycle#

-If the attacker drops a binary, executes it, and deletes it all within a single appraiser interval (typically <24 h on workstations), the binary may never appear in Amcache at all.
+Attacker drops, executes, and deletes within a single appraiser interval (<24h on workstations).
+The binary may never appear in Amcache.

-Detection: cross-reference Prefetch (which records execution in real time, surviving binary deletion) and Sysmon 1 / 11 (real-time process and file create) against Amcache.
-Binaries present in Prefetch / Sysmon but absent from Amcache are "intra-appraiser" drops.
+Detection: cross-reference Prefetch (which records execution in real time, surviving binary deletion) and Sysmon 1 / 11 against Amcache.
+Binaries in Prefetch / Sysmon but absent from Amcache are intra-appraiser drops.

 Direct hive modification#

 A capable attacker with admin can edit Amcache.hve to remove specific entries.
-This is uncommon (mostly because it is fiddly and most attackers do not bother) but possible.
+Uncommon (fiddly, most attackers don't bother) but possible.

-Detection: parse the live hive AND all Volume Shadow Copies' versions of the hive.
+Detection: parse the live hive AND every Volume Shadow Copy's version of the hive.
 Diff them.
-Entries present in shadows but absent from live are evidence of deliberate cleanup.
-Entries present in the live hive but at unexpected offsets are evidence of restructuring.
+Entries in shadows but absent from live are evidence of deliberate cleanup.
+Entries at unexpected offsets in the live hive are evidence of restructuring.

 Appraiser sabotage#

-Disabling or hobbling the Compatibility Appraiser scheduled task stops new Amcache writes entirely.
-Old entries remain (until they age out), but the hive becomes "frozen" at the time of sabotage.
+Disabling the scheduled task or zeroing AllowTelemetry.
+Stops new Amcache writes entirely.
+Old entries remain until they age out.
+The hive freezes at sabotage time.

-Detection: check the appraiser's task history in the Task Scheduler event log (Microsoft-Windows-TaskScheduler/Operational).
-Look at the hive's KeyLastWriteTimestamp distribution — if it stops abruptly at some date and you would expect newer entries, suspect sabotage.
-Also check HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AppCompatFlags for DisableInventory or similar disablement values.
+Detection: check the appraiser's task history in Microsoft-Windows-TaskScheduler%4Operational.evtx via your EVTX parser.
+Look at the hive's KeyLastWriteTimestamp distribution.
+If it stops abruptly and you would expect newer entries, suspect sabotage.
+Also check HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AppCompatFlags and HKLM\SOFTWARE\Policies\Microsoft\Windows\DataCollection\AllowTelemetry.

 Hive deletion#

-Outright deletion of Amcache.hve is the bluntest option.
-Windows recreates the hive on the next appraiser run, but the prior contents are lost from the live system.
+The blunt instrument.
+Windows recreates the hive on the next appraiser run, but prior contents are lost from the live system.

-Detection: the recreated hive's earliest KeyLastWriteTimestamp will be much more recent than expected.
-Compare to Volume Shadow Copies and to forensic backups; recover the previous hive from shadows.
+Detection: the recreated hive's earliest KeyLastWriteTimestamp is much newer than expected.
+Compare against Volume Shadow Copies and forensic backups, recover the previous hive from shadows.

 What Amcache cannot recover#

-• The binary's command line at execution (use Prefetch's file list and 4688 / Sysmon 1 instead).
+• The command line at execution.
+Use Prefetch's file list and 4688 / Sysmon 1.

 Amcache is one artefact in the post-deletion toolkit.
-Pair with the other Windows execution-evidence sources for a full reconstruction.
+Pair with the others for a full reconstruction.

 Related posts